-CE marking 4 digit number
+CE marking 4 digit number for medical devices

-Requirements for CE marking 4 digit number
+Requirements for CE marking a four-digit number

 The Medical Device Directive is divided into Articles and Annexes.
-Section 1 of Article 16 indicates that the European Commission is responsible for assignment of NB numbers.
-In Article 17, ¨CE Marking,¨ it states: ¨[The CE] shall be accompanied by the identification number of the notified body responsible for implementation of the procedures set out in Annexes II, IV, V and VI.¨ Annex XII defines the minimum size (i.e., 5 mm) of the CE.
+Section 1 of Article 16 indicates that the European Commission is responsible for the assignment of NB numbers.
+In Article 17, ¨CE Marking,¨ it states: ¨[The CE] shall be accompanied by the identification number of the notified body responsible for the implementation of the procedures set out in Annexes II, IV, V, and VI.¨ Annex XII defines the minimum size (i.e., 5 mm) of the CE.
 The requirements for the size of the NB identification number is not included in Annex XII, but NBs interpret the requirements for size as half the height of the ¨CE.¨

 Companies are responsible for reproducing the CE Mark on their labeling and the product–including the 4-digit number.
-However, if the space available on the product is too small to allow a 5 mm ¨CE,¨ then the company is not required to reproduce it on the product.
+However, if the space available on the product is too small to allow a 5 mm ¨CE,¨, then the company is not required to reproduce it on the product.
 Instead, it is sufficient to reproduce the CE Mark on product labeling and the Instructions For Use (IFU).
 One source of the artwork for the ¨C¨ and ¨E¨ is the Europa website.

 Product Failure Investigations

-Identification of the NB may not seem important, however, the NB number can help caregivers to identify the NB that approved CE Marking of a product when there is an investigation of product failures with an unknown manufacturer.
-In that case, the NB will then share this information with the appropriate manufacturer in order to facilitate an investigation.
+Identification of the NB may not seem important; however, the NB number can help caregivers to identify the NB that approved CE Marking of a product when there is an investigation of product failures with an unknown manufacturer.
+In that case, the NB will then share this information with the appropriate manufacturer to facilitate an investigation.
 The NB number is also used to differentiate when the oversight by one NB stops, and a new one begins, after transferring from one NB to another.

-If your company is selecting a NB, you can search the product and technical competency categories to identify which NBs are able to issue CE certificates for your product.
+If your company is selecting an NB, you can search the product and technical competency categories to identify which NBs are able to issue CE certificates for your product.
 There are ten possible technical competencies to use as search criteria.
-For example, if your company manufactures absorbable sutures (i.e., competency, MDS 7009) there are only 32 NBs (shrinking every day) that have the technical competence to assess your Design Dossier for conformity with the MDD.
+For example, if your company manufactures absorbable sutures (i.e., competency, MDS 7009), there are only 32 NBs (shrinking every day) that have the technical competence to assess your Design Dossier for conformity with the MDD.

 If your company is developing porcine-based collagen implants (i.e., competency, MDS 7010), then there are only 24 NBs (shrinking every day) able to issue a Design Examination Certificate for CE Marking.
-If your company needs additional guidance on how to select a NB, you might consider reading a blog on certification body selection.
+If your company needs additional guidance on how to select an NB, you might consider reading a blog on certification body selection.